Salenstein: Religion

 From the 2000 census, 318 or 28.7% were Roman Catholic, while 572 or 51.6% belonged to the Swiss Reformed Church.
 Of the rest of the population, there is 1 individual who belongs to the Orthodox Church, and there are 16 individuals (or about 1.44% of the population) who belong to another Christian church.
 There were 20 (or about 1.81% of the population) who are Islamic.
 There are 6 individuals (or about 0.54% of the population) who belong to another church (not listed on the census), 140 (or about 12.64% of the population) belong to no church, are agnostic or atheist, and 35 individuals (or about 3.16% of the population) did not answer the question.

 Transport

 Salenstein sits on the Lake Line between Schaffhausen and Rorschach and is served by the St. Gallen S-Bahn at Mannenbach-Salenstein railway station.

+Mannenbach has a landing stage.
+Between spring and autumn, the URh offers regular boat services on the High Rhine and Untersee between Schaffhausen and Kreuzlingen, via Konstanz.

 Education

 In Salenstein about 83.6% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Salenstein is home to the Salenstein combined municipal and primary school district.
 In the 2008/2009 school year there are 66 students.
 There are 16 children in the kindergarten, and the average class size is 16 kindergartners.
 Of the children in kindergarten, 8 or 50.0% are female, 5 or 31.3% are not Swiss citizens.
 The lower and upper primary levels begin at about age 5-6 and lasts for 6 years.
 There are 26 children in who are at the lower primary level and 24 children in the upper primary level.
 The average class size in the primary school is 16.67 students.
 At the lower primary level, there are 18 children or 69.2% of the total population who are female and 5 or 19.2% are not Swiss citizens.
 In the upper primary level, there are 11 or 45.8% who are female and 3 or 12.5% are not Swiss citizens.